 Hunger is caused by food poverty, a lack of geographic and/or financial access to nutritious food.
 In New York City, one of the richest cities in the world, food poverty is around every corner.
 Throughout the five boroughs, approximately 1.4 million people — mainly women, children, seniors, the working poor and people with disabilities — rely on soup kitchens and food pantries.
-Approximately 2.6 million New Yorkers experience difficulty affording food for themselves and their families.

 Read more about the Meal Gap.

 Meet the People We Help